 E-3 is similar to H-1B, but is for specialty occupation workers who are citizens of Australia.
 Unlike the H-1B which is usually limited to 6 years, there is no maximum stay for E-3 status, although it is granted for a maximum of 2 years at a time.

 E-3 status is not appropriate for tenured or tenure-track positions due to its strictly temporary nature.
+(It does not allow for dual intent.)
 Persons who are ineligible for H-1B or other employment based visas because they are subject to the J-1 2-year home residence rule can be granted the E-3 visa/status.

 The dependent spouse and children (under age 21) of an E-3 principal, if otherwise eligible, may be granted E-3D status regardless of the spouse or children’s nationality.
-E-3 dependents may attend school, and the E-3 dependent spouse may apply for work authorization through USCIS.
+E-3 dependents may attend school, and the E-3 dependent spouse has employment benefits once they enter into E-3 status.

 There are two ways to obtain E-3D status: